coLAB-UFF/ishs2026/call_panels.md

 ---

+Panels are sessions of papers presented in a self-managed format.
 The ISHS welcomes papers from the numerous expertises, such as social sciences, communication and media studies, anthropology, political science, history, psychology, education, linguistics and translation, folklore, computational sciences and engineering, robotics, law, among others.

 The abstracts submitted to the conference are assembled into panels, bringing together works on similar subjects.
 These panels can be created by the conference organizers or proposed by conference attendees answering to this call.
 Any individual can propose a panel, as long as they can gather a sufficient number of proposals organically organized around a theme.